Health Savings Accounts Help You Save Money

 If you have a high-deductible health plan (HDHP), you might also want to have a health savings account (HSA).
 This is an investment account that grows tax-free over the years.
-You put money in the account before you have to pay any taxes on it, so you save money.
-You don't pay a tax when you spend it either, as long as you spend it on qualified health expenses -- health care or products on an IRS-approved list.
+You put money in the account before you have to pay any taxes on it.
+You don't pay a tax when you spend it, either, as long as you spend HSA money on qualified health expenses -- health care or products on an IRS-approved list.

 What You Can Use the Savings For

-You can use the money deposited in a health savings account for:
+You can use the money deposited in a health savings account for many different medical goods and services, including:

 - Hospital costs